Barcelona stroll past Malaga without Messi

 "It's true that after 15, almost 20 days, Luka came in and played a great game," Zidane said.

-"He is an important player for us and what he did, he did very well."
+"He is an important player for us and what he has done, he has done very well."

 Valencia remain a point behind Real and all but ended Sevilla's hopes of finishing in the top four by beating Vincenzo Montella's men 2-0.